 An agency or separate corporation of a futures exchange that settles trading accounts, collects and maintains margin monies, regulates delivery and reports trade data.
 Clearinghouses act as third parties to all futures and options contractsâ€”acting as a buyer to every clearing member seller and a seller to every clearing member buyer.

-Financial safeguards that ensure clearing members (usually companies or corporations) perform on their customers’ open futures and options contracts.
-Clearing margins are distinct from customer margins that individual buyers and sellers of futures and options contracts are required to deposit with brokers.
-See Customer Margin.
+Clearing margins are financial safeguards that ensure clearing members (usually companies or corporations) perform on their customers’ open futures and options contracts.
+Clearing margins are distinct customer margins that individual buyers and sellers of futures and options contracts are required to deposit with brokers.
+What it boils down to, clearing margins are liquid funds that brokerages and othering clearing firms must have instant access to in order to guarantee the completion of transactions with customers.
+They must have enough money to be able to pay out all open positions on accounts, should the client decide to sell their position.

 A member of an exchange clearinghouse, responsible for the financial commitments of its customers.
 All trades of a non-clearing member must be registered and eventually settled through a clearing member.